 In the 1950s, Akai began to expand beyond Japan and export its products worldwide.
 The company quickly gained a reputation for producing high-quality audio recording devices.
 In the 1960s, the company was at the forefront of innovation, creating cartridge and reel-to-reel tape recorders.

 In the 1970s, Akai entered the field of video technology and shocked the market with its revolutionary and cost-effective videocassette recorders.
-Another turning point occurred in 1980 when the company introduced the world’s first digital audio sampler, which had a significant impact on genres such as hip-hop and electronic music.
+Another turning point occurred in 1980 when the company introduced the world’s first digital audio sampler, significantly impacting genres such as hip-hop and electronic music.

 Despite these advances, the 1990s were not favorable to Akai.
 Increased competition led Akai Electric to find itself in financial difficulty by 2000 and eventually declared bankruptcy.
 Two years later, in 2002, Grande Holdings Ltd. took ownership of the Akai name, repositioning it to market consumer electronics produced by various component manufacturers.

-Akai’s product line now includes gadgets such as LED/LCD TVs, home theaters, speakers, and other consumer electronics that are now manufactured in China.
-Although no longer a Japanese-born innovator, Akai continues to be a valuable electronic choice in today’s marketplace, thanks to Grande Holdings.
+Akai’s product line now includes gadgets such as LED/LCD TVs, home theaters, speakers, and other consumer electronics manufactured in China.
+Although no longer a Japanese-born innovator, Akai remains a valuable electronic choice in today’s marketplace, thanks to Grande Holdings.

 Meaning and History